MOGIRE11/MOGIRE11/README.md

 - 👋 Hi there, I’m  MOGIRE MARK
-- I'm currently pursuing BSC.
+- Bsc.
 Mathematics and computer science.
 - 💞️ I’m looking forward to collaborating with other developers.

 <!---